-The City's employment land supply is 1,142 gross hectares (ha) (2,822 gross acres) and is comprised of 1,048 gross ha (2,590 gross acres) of developed/occupied employment land and 95 gross ha (235 acres) of vacant employment land; and

-- The City's Employment Areas account for less than half the designated employment land supply.
-The vacant land supply, however, is greatest within Employment Areas, as they represent 61% of the vacant employment land supply. - As of July 2020, it is estimated that the City of Niagara Falls has a vacant employment supply of approximately 90 ha (222 acres), adjusted for internal infrastructure for large parcels.
-The City has 33 ha (82 acres) of vacant employment lands which are located outside Employment Areas.
-The North Niagara Falls Secure Storage Employment Area offers 41 ha (101 acres) of vacant employment land, accounting for almost half the vacant employment land supply in the City of Niagara Falls and a majority of vacant land within the City's Employment Areas.
-The Montrose Road Industrial Area contains 11 ha (27 acres) of the remaining vacant land and the Stanley Avenue Business Park has 5 ha (12 acres) of net vacant employment land remaining. - Shovel-ready lands and the remaining serviceable vacant employment lands are identified in Figure 4-6 through Figure 4-9.
+- The following are key highlights of the designated employment land inventory: - The City's employment land supply is 1,088 gross hectares (ha) (2,689 gross acres) and is comprised of 1,008 gross ha (2,491 gross acres) of developed/occupied employment land and 79 gross ha (195 acres) of vacant employment land; and - The City's Employment Areas account for nearly half of the designated employment land supply.
+The vacant land supply, however, is greatest within Employment Areas, as they represent 74% of the vacant employment land supply. - As of July 2020, it is estimated that the City of Niagara Falls has a vacant employment supply of approximately 78 ha (193 acres), adjusted for internal infrastructure for large parcels.
+The City has 21 ha (52 acres) of vacant employment lands which are located outside Employment Areas.
+The North Niagara Falls Secure Storage Employment Area offers 41 ha (101 acres) of vacant employment land, accounting for more than half the vacant employment land supply in the City of Niagara Falls and a majority of vacant land within the City's Employment Areas.
+The Montrose Road Industrial Area contains 11 ha (27 acres) of the remaining vacant land and the Stanley Avenue Business Park has 5 ha (12 acres) of net vacant employment land remaining.
+Shovel-ready lands and the remaining serviceable vacant employment lands are identified in Figure 4-6 through Figure 4-9.
 Lands identified as shovel-ready include lands which abut an arterial, collector, or local road and have sanitary, water, and storm stubbed at the property line.
-The following summarizes the key findings regarding the shovel-ready land supply: - It is estimated that there are 60 ha (148 acres) of shovel-ready employment lands in Niagara Falls, comprising 64% of the vacant designated employment land area. - There are 63 sites comprising 76 ha (188 acres) of land area that may have the potential to accommodate additional employment growth within Employment Areas in the City of Niagara Falls.
-Of the 63 parcels, only ten sites are larger than two ha in size and can be expected to potentially accommodate mid- to large-scale developments within the City of Niagara Falls. - The greatest potential for intensification on employment lands is within the Stanley Avenue Business Park (36% of City-wide underutilized lands).
-The Montrose Road Industrial Area contains the second largest share of underutilized lands within Employment Areas, representing 27% of intensification potential.
-Outside of these business parks, intensification opportunities are relatively dispersed across the remaining City of Niagara Falls Employment Areas.
+The following summarizes the key findings regarding the shovel-ready land supply: - It is estimated that there are 48 ha (119 acres) of shovel-ready employment • lands in Niagara Falls, comprising 58% of the vacant designated employment land area. - There are 63 sites comprising 76 ha (188 acres) of land area that may have the potential to accommodate additional employment growth within Employment Areas in the City of Niagara Falls.
+Of the 63 parcels, only ten sites are larger than two ha in size and can be expected to potentially accommodate mid- to large-scale developments within the City of Niagara Falls.